DuffyScottC/Minecraft_Vanilla_Interdiction_Torch/README.txt

 Check back frequently for new versions!
 Please post any questions, report any glitches or problems, and provide suggestions on the forums!

 ------------------Setup instructions:---------------------
-1. Move this whole folder (called "repel_torch") to your world's "functions" folder.
+1. Open your world's "functions" folder.
 	- The "functions" folder is located in your ".minecraft" folder ("minecraft" for Mac) in: saves/YOUR_WORLD_FOLDER/data/functions